Nike Boys Basketball Camp Lewis & Clark College

-- Fun and challenging daily schedule featuring games, skill stations, and full court play
+- Daily schedule featuring games, skill stations, classroom work and full court play

 - Handwritten evaluation and certificate upon completion of camp